 As you can see, there were some walls left when I visited the site and reconstruction was in place.
 However, archaeological diggings and refurbishment ended in November 2013 so part of the monastery was open to the public.

-The way the man told us about the church’s history made us travel back in time.
-We could tell that he was enjoying that moment with us, telling us what he knew about this place.
+The way the man told me about the church’s history made me travel back in time.
+I could tell that he was enjoying that moment, telling me what he knew about this place.

-To conclude our visit to this monastery we still had time to talk about religion, the differences between the past and the present and what the future has in store for us.
+To conclude my visit to this monastery, we still had time to talk about religion, the differences between the past and the present and what the future has in store for us.

 If you visit São João de Tarouca Monastery, I hope you have the chance to meet him – it will definitely be worth it and it will be an experience to remember!

-Our next stop on our road trip was Ucanha, a small village that has as its main attraction a Roman bridge and a tower used for protection and, at the same time, for collecting fees from those crossing the bridge – definitely a place to visit!
+My next stop on my road trip was Ucanha, a small village that has as its main attraction a Roman bridge and a tower used for protection and, at the same time, for collecting fees from those crossing the bridge – definitely a place to visit!

-Lamego was our next destination – a wonderful town where we took the opportunity to have a picnic just next to the majestic Santuário de Nossa Senhora dos Remédios (Our Lady of Remedies Sanctuary).
+Lamego was my next destination – a wonderful town where I took the opportunity to have a picnic just next to the majestic Santuário de Nossa Senhora dos Remédios (Our Lady of Remedies Sanctuary).

-We then headed towards the historic centre where we contemplated the beautiful Cathedral of Lamego, founded in 1129.
+I then headed towards the historic centre where I contemplated the beautiful Cathedral of Lamego, founded in 1129.
 Take your time to discover this place because it’s very beautiful.

-Our visit to Lamego ended in the medieval part of the town, located uphill, where we could admire the beautiful castle and the narrows streets nearby.
+My visit to Lamego ended in the medieval part of the town, located uphill, where I could admire the beautiful castle and the narrows streets nearby.

 One of the things I loved the most in Lamego was losing myself in narrow streets, full of history, and imagine the life of those living here in the time of kings and queens.

-At the time I left Lamego, I started to realize that my road trip to Northern Portugal was coming to an end – I am used to have this feeling of “saudade” when I am away from my home country, but this time the feeling came before I left Portugal…
+At the time I left Lamego, I started to realise that my road trip to Northern Portugal was coming to an end – I am used to have this feeling of “saudade” when I am away from my home country, but this time the feeling came before I left Portugal.

 Are you going to visit Lamego and Douro Valley?
 Then don’t hesitate to book your hotel room and your car by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!